The following functions allow you to determine the size of a variable or

 Return true if x is a special null matrix, string, or single quoted string.

-Indexed assignment with such a value on the right-hand side should delete
+Indexed assignment with such a null value on the right-hand side should delete

 array elements.
-This function should be used when overloading indexed
+This function is used in place of

 A(I) =